-Here’s How Bad Australia’s Indigenous Incarceration Rates Are
+Here’s How Bad Australia’s Indigenous Incarceration Rates Are – And Ways To Lower Them

 Among its 35 recommendations are a national inquiry into child protection laws and processes that affect Indigenous kids; criminal justice targets to reduce Indigenous incarceration; changes to bail and sentencing laws; and directions that state and territory governments should abolish laws that land people in jail for unpaid fines, and introduce custody notification services for when Indigenous people are taken into custody.

-Damian Griffis, co-chair of Indigenous justice advocacy group Change the Record, said the report was a "clear roadmap for change".
+Damian Griffis, co-chair of Indigenous justice advocacy group Change the Record, said the report provided a "clear roadmap for change".

 "The Royal Commission into Aboriginal Deaths in Custody [in 1991] found that Aboriginal and Torres Strait Islander people were being over-imprisoned because the justice system is unfair and discriminatory," he said.